 The intention is to cover in due course details of all of the Mexican made Telecasters.
-They were first produced at the beginning of the 1990s and are still being produced, at the time of writing Donald Trump hasn't taken any drastic anti Mexican action, there are a huge number of varieties and models.
+They were first produced at the beginning of the 1990s and are still being produced, there are a huge number of varieties and models.
 I am going to fairly arbitrarily divide them into 4, Standard style models, revised models, vintage reissues and artists models.
 There is no science to this just a convenient separation.
-Some you may consider to be in the wrong section but as I said it's arbitary.
+Some you may consider to be in the wrong section but as I said it's arbitrary.

 At launch this guitar had the following specs: